Change furnace filter and save up to $60 a Year

 Breathe new life into old sweaters by getting rid of telltale pilling.
 The best method?
 Try shaving it with an electric razor.
 Even a non-electric razor works!
 All you have to do is gently run the razor back and forth across the pills, and be careful not to snag your sweater. — Jerry Ervin

-These vintage home hacks are still brilliant today.
+Check out 100 vintage home hacks that are still brilliant today.

 Keep old seeds fresh